AmitSahoo45/Food-Ordering-Backend/controllers/readme.md

 b) **For this Authentication is not required**<br/>
 c) All the Menu items that the Vendor has set up for it's Restaurant will be sent back to the frontend.<br/>

+# Menu.js

+- addingDish - <br/>
+a) The id of the vendor is passed through the req.params<br/>
+b) After validating the vendor, the menu item is added to the database<br/>
+c) The foodName, foodDescription, foodPrice, foodImage, and category is passed through the req.body<br/>
+d) After that the newly created menu is pushed to the Vendor's menu array and the Vendor is saved<br/>
+e) The response will be sent back to the frontend with the newly created menu item<br/>

+- deletingDish - <br/>
+a) The id of the vendor is passed through the req.params<br/>
+b) After validating the vendor, the menu item is deleted from the database<br/>
+c) After removal of the menu, it's id is also removed from the Vendor's menu array and the Vendor is saved<br/>

+- updatingDish - <br/>
+a) The id of the vendor is passed through the req.params<br/>
+b) Through the req.body, the foodName, foodDescription, foodPrice, foodImage, category is passed. <br/>
+c) After validating the vendor, the menu item is updated in the database<br/>

+- gettingDish - <br/>
+a) The id of the vendor is passed through the req.params<br/>
+b) **This is used for fetching a single dish**<br/>
+c) **No Authenication is required for this**<br/>

+- gettingAllDishes -
+a) The VendorId is passed through the req.body<br/>
+**P.S. - This can also be done in alternative manner.
+Like taking the _id from the req.userId which is added to the req from the auth.js.
+But anyway...... :)**<br/>
+b) **This is used for fetching all the dishes of the vendor**<br/>
+c) **No Authenication is required for this**<br/>

+- ToggleFoodAvailability - <br/>
+a) The id of the  is passed through the req.params<br/>